 You can read Allan Smith's full illustrated biography, "Pioneering on the Rivers" here.

 Lindsay is the director of the New Zealand branch of the Emmaus Bible Correspondence School, possibly the world's largest Bible school.
 Emmaus supplies over 1,100,000 Bible courses each year in over 80 languages and 109 countries.
 Lindsay has also published a new hymnbook called Redemption Hymns.

 Eleanor was educated in New Zealand at the Christchurch Girls High School and at Canterbury University.
 She is a scientist working in biochemistry at the ESR laboratory near Wellington.
 Eleanor's maiden name was Henkel and her father's family were Germans who lived in Latvia.
+You can read her father's story "A Remarkable Life" here.
 Eleanor loves swimming and gardening, and has grown a 270kg (594 lbs) pumpkin!

 We are Christian believers in fellowship with the Open Brethren assemblies and attend the Tawa Gospel Hall in Wellington, New Zealand.